kbleul/QATest-jakteck/README.md

 does not exists and user not found is returned Test that all states are resorted to original value when reset button is clicked

 7 Perform an automated end to end testing - Test the complete user journey, user inputs username then get result

 Notes : #You should use Jest / react testing library or any other library you want for step number 6 #You should perform end to end testing using playwright library #And finally provide a small test report for the tests

- - - - Send me your github username so i can send you an invite to the github repo - - -

 After completing your tasks, push it to your own github repo and add this username(johhann (https://github.com/johhann)) as your